mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 1. Add a new module (or use **MyFirstModule**) and name it **CMS**.

-2. Generate the overview pages if you have not yet done so, and link them to the home page and navigation.
+2. Go to the domain model and generate the overview pages if you have not yet done so, and link them to the home page and navigation.
     * Right click on the **System.Image** or **System.FileDocument** entity that you want to publish, and click **Generate overview pages**.
     * Add a button to the home page that links to the Overview page you created.